The Story Board is a ragamuffin group of talented ne’er-do-wells and raconteurs who organize the Mudrooms storytelling nights.

 Mudrooms would like to recognize support from other community members not on our story board.

-Previous storyboard members: Amanda Compton (founder), Pat Race, Marc Wheeler, Clint Farr, Katie Spielberger and Kristen Stouder.
+Previous storyboard members: Amanda Compton (founder), Pat Race, Marc Wheeler, Clint Farr, Katie Spielberger, Kristen Stouder and Steve Suewing.

 Current photographer Melissa Griffiths and former photographers John Hutchins and Colin Shanley.

 The Rookery Cafe and Coppa for their generous edible support.